Investigation into complaints about closed meetings held by the City of Hamilton on February 9 and 23, 2019

 11 With respect to notice of committee meetings, section 5.5 provides pre-determined meeting dates and times for the listed standing committees.
 The City Manager Recruitment Steering Committee is not included in the list.
 Section 5.5(1)(3) states that:

-Advance notice of Committee meetings for the public’s information may be found by accessing the Committee and Council Meeting Calendar on the City’s website at www.hamilton.ca.
+Advance notice of Committee meetings for the public’s information may be found by accessing the Committee and Council Meeting Calendar on the City’s website at This link opens in a new tabwww.hamilton.ca.

 12 Under the procedural by-law, delegations by members of the public are permitted at committees.
 Section 5.11 states that interested persons may make a delegation request and the decision on whether or not to allow them to speak at the meeting is made by the appropriate committee.